ROCK CLIMBING INSTRUCTION MANUAL

 should be used

-around correct part(s) of harness.
+around correct part(s) of the harness.

 -